Neuropharmacology & Neurotherapeutics

 • Clinical manifestations of sciatic neuropathies can be similar to fibular neuropathies. |

 The prognosis of sciatic neuropathy is guarded because many patients are left with foot pain and a variable degree of foot drop.
 A low amplitude fibular compound muscle action potential carries a poor prognosis for recovery (19).
-In a nontraumatic sciatic neuropathy cases series, the presence of a tibial compound muscle action potential or sural sensory nerve action potential were positive prognostic features (19).
-The tibial compound muscle action potential and sural sensory nerve action potential were not found to have prognostic value in penetrating injuries.
-Other predictors for positive outcome include age of less than 60 years and lack of severe initial weakness (dorsiflexion or plantarflexion ≥ 3 on the Medical Research Council [MRC] scale) (19).
-Of patients developing a lower limb nerve palsy post-hip arthroplasty, 36% have a complete recovery of motor strength after an average of 21 months, with remaining patients requiring an ankle-foot orthosis or other walking aids (74; 29).
+In a case series of nontraumatic sciatic neuropathy, the presence of a tibial compound muscle action potential or sural sensory nerve action potential were positive prognostic features (19).
+In penetrating injuries, the tibial compound muscle action potential and sural sensory nerve action potential had no prognostic value.
+Other predictors for positive outcome include age of less than 60 years and lack of severe initial weakness (dorsiflexion or plantarflexion 3 or higher on the Medical Research Council [MRC] scale) (19).
+Of patients who developed a lower limb nerve palsy post-hip arthroplasty, 36% had a complete recovery of motor strength after an average of 21 months, with the remaining patients requiring an ankle-foot orthosis or other walking aids (75; 29).

-The prognosis of patients with the piriformis syndrome has been less well studied.
-Fair outcomes were reported in patients treated with botulinum toxin (88).
-In small prospective studies, the majority of patients experienced clinical improvement after surgery (106).
-Good surgical outcome seems to correlate with patients with abnormal EMG findings and with compressive bands or vessels.
+The prognosis of patients with piriformis syndrome has been less well studied.
+Fair outcomes were reported in patients treated with botulinum toxin (90).
+In small prospective studies, the majority of patients experienced clinical improvement after surgery (110).
+Good surgical outcome appeared to correlate with patients who had abnormal EMG findings and compressive bands or vessels.

-A retrospective study of 66 patients with a diagnosis of deep gluteal syndrome who underwent endoscopic sciatic nerve decompression found 90% to have postsurgical reduction in pain (77).
+A retrospective study of 66 patients with a diagnosis of deep gluteal syndrome who underwent endoscopic sciatic nerve decompression found that 90% had postsurgical reduction in pain (78).
+A prospective observational study of deep gluteal pain syndrome using endoscopic release of the sciatic nerve by resection of fibrovascular bands without piriformis tenotomy in 57 patients showed favorable results, comparable with piriformis tenotomy (79).

 In patients with gluteal compartment syndrome, only those who underwent timely fasciotomy had full neurologic recovery (54).